Virgin Galactic

-Virgin Galactic is a spaceflight company founded by Richard Branson and the Virgin Group conglomerate which retains an 11.9% stake through Virgin Investments Limited.
-It is headquartered in California, and operates from New Mexico.
-The company is developing commercial spacecraft and aims to provide suborbital spaceflights to space tourists.
+Virgin Galactic Holdings, Inc. is a British-American spaceflight company founded by Richard Branson and the Virgin Group conglomerate, which retains an 11.9% stake through Virgin Investments Limited.

+The company is in California, and operates from New Mexico.
+The company develops commercial spacecraft and provides suborbital spaceflights to space tourists.
 Virgin Galactic's suborbital spacecraft are air launched from beneath a carrier airplane known as White Knight Two.
-Virgin Galactic‘s maiden spaceflight occurred in 2018 with its VSS Unity spaceship.
-Branson had originally hoped to see a maiden spaceflight by 2010, but the date was delayed for several years, primarily due to the October 2014 crash of VSS Enterprise.
+Virgin Galactic's maiden spaceflight occurred in 2018 with its VSS Unity spaceship.